Collection of Unpaid Rent Arrears

-Debt Collection service for Letting Agents and Landlords
+Debt Collection for Landlords and Lettings Agents

-Whether it is wilful non-payment or due financial difficulties, many rental tenants end up owing hundreds or even thousands to their landlord even after eviction.
+Whether it is willful non-payment or due financial difficulties, many rental tenants end up owing hundreds or even thousands to their landlord even after eviction.

 So what can landlords do?

 The first and most important thing a landlord (or Letting Agent) facing this issue can do is to stay calm and not let the problem become emotional.

 The tendency in this situation is to think that to attempt to recover it will be more trouble than it is worth and just write it off to a bad experience.

 This can inflame the situation and it is always better to wait till the tenant has vacated the property.

-There are a number legal tools that you can utilise where a Tenant becomes a debtor and the priority should be to get them out as soon as possible to limit damage to your bank account.
+There are a number of legal tools that you can utilise where a Tenant becomes a debtor and the priority should be to get them out as soon as possible to limit damage to your bank account.

 Before we get into to pursuing the debt, you should ensure that you do everything you can to properly vet prospective tenants through referencing.

 The Eviction Process

 If you are already past this point and your existing tenants are the problem, then beginning the process of eviction should be your first task.

 County Court Judgements (CCJs)

 A CCJ will leave a permanent marker on your tenant’s credit file and will make it very difficult for them to obtain credit until it is removed.

 Always try and obtain a forwarding address where possible.
 This will make things much easier when trying to recover unpaid rent but where this is not possible.

 If not, then a CCJ is probably your best chance of ever seeing any of the arrears, as it can stay in place for over 6 years and keeps tabs on the financial status of the debtor.

 If you are in this position right now, then why not have a chat with your friendly neighbourhood debt collection agency.

 One thing is for sure though, if a tenant refuses to pay – you’re going to have to play the long game if you want to get any sort of result.

-If your ex tenant is reliant on state benefits and has no assets then it is reasonable to assume that the best you could hope to achieve is a nominal repayment plan.
+If your ex-tenant is reliant on state benefits and has no assets then it is reasonable to assume that the best outcome is a nominal repayment plan.